Mihara/x1c3tool/manual/manual.md

 * `Out1` dropdown selects the primary stream behavior:
   * `OFF` just disables everything, which is probably not something you want even if you disable Bluetooth entirely.
   * `KISS Hex` presents a proper KISS TNC interface.
   * `UI` presents a more human-readable interface, where received and transmitted packet contents are printed one per line, and occasional informative messages appear.
 This is the setting you want while you're tuning your radio and otherwise fiddling with the device.
-What's very strange is that APRSDroid actually keeps working fine when the device is in this mode, and I'm not entirely clear why -- presumably, the device recognizes KISS traffic when it receives it, but why does APRSDroid accept the one-packet-per-line responses?
+What's very strange is that APRSDroid actually keeps working fine when the device is in this mode, and I'm not entirely clear why -- presumably, the device recognizes KISS traffic when it receives it, but why does APRSDroid accept the one-packet-per-line messages, when it's configured for a KISS TNC?
   * `GPWPL` replaces output of transmitted beacons with NMEA "Waypoint Location" sentences.
 Received beacons seem not to appear at all.
-Presumably, you can use this in conjunction with one or another kind of navigator device for rendering the map, but the specific use case eludes me, since incoming APRS packets aren't getting parsed into GPWPL sentences as far as I can tell.
+Presumably, you can use this in conjunction with some kind of navigator device for rendering the map, but the specific use case eludes me, since incoming APRS packets aren't getting parsed into GPWPL sentences as far as I can tell.
   * `KISS Asc` prints -- and presumably, expects -- incoming packets as if they were KISS frames, but translates them into hex.
 That is, instead of binary data it sends `C0 ...`.
 The use case eludes me and nothing else seems to work with this format.
 * `Out2` is the secondary stream behavior -- rather than present a separate stream as the manual wants to imply, (where would it even do that?) it appears to intermix extra data into the same one.
   * `GPS` dumps raw GPS NMEA output the way it is received from the GPS into the stream.
+The intention, presumably, is to have an option to take over the beaconing functions of the device from the PC side without having an extra GPS in the system, though it would require some creative fiddling with the serial port to do.
   * `Rotator` is the most obscure function of the device.
 According to the original manual, the device is capable of controlling a Yaesu antenna rotator through the GS-232B interface.
 It certainly *tries* to -- in the `UI` mode, you can occasionally see output pertaining to that function.
 However, it's entirely unclear to me if this even works, and current versions of the setup tool are missing a bunch of buttons related to this function, never mind that I have no idea how would the data get to the rotator itself.

 ### Radio adjustment